Human–animal communication: Mutual communication

-Claims of interspecies communication between dogs and humans, with the use of sound buttons, have prompted researchers at the University of California, at San Diego to begin an ongoing research effort (as of June 2021) into potential canine linguistic capabilities.
+Claims of interspecies communication between dogs and humans, with the use of sound buttons, have prompted researchers at the University of California, San Diego to begin an ongoing research effort (as of 2025) into potential canine linguistic capabilities.

 Felines

-Human-Feline communication is dated to at least 9,500-10,000 B.C. according to archeological evidence from the Neolithic village of Shillourokambos on the Mediterranean island of Cyprus.
+Human-Feline communication is dated to at least 9500–10000 B.C. according to archeological evidence from the Neolithic village of Shillourokambos on the Mediterranean island of Cyprus.
 Human and cat remains were found buried together along with ceremonial seashells, polished stones, and other decorative artifacts.
 This burial between a human and feline companion suggests that the two species had begun building a relationship with one another.
 Feline companions began with the establishment of organized wide-scale agriculture, as humans needed a way to exterminate vermin which inhabited food stores.

-Evidence of the regular domestication of felines started around 5,000 B.C. in Ancient Egypt with cats becoming a tool which humans kept near food surpluses as agriculture became more widespread and regulated.
-Cats are known to possess a commensal relationship with humans, and are treated as regular housepets.
+Evidence of the regular domestication of felines started around 5000 B.C. in Ancient Egypt with cats becoming a tool which humans kept near food surpluses as agriculture became more widespread and regulated.

+Cats are known to possess a commensal relationship with humans, and are treated as housepets.
 Modern felines often perform no real duties and are housetrained.
-Human owners communicate with these felines through pet talk, yet there is little to no evidence that felines can understand humans or are capable of consistent training, most cases are individual and replication can be very difficult.
+Human owners communicate with these felines through pet talk.
+There is mixed evidence that felines can understand humans or are capable of consistent training.

+Algorithms can distinguish 21 types of meows with different meanings, and consumer software distinguishes these meows.